 warning Note for Self-Service Plan users:

-The Google Cloud Speech API must be enabled to use this BLOCK.
+The Google Cloud Speech-to-Text API must be enabled to use this BLOCK.
 For details, refer to Basic Guide > Hints > Enabling Google APIs

-In order to effectively use this BLOCK, we suggest reading through Google’s Best Practices open_in_new guide for the Google Cloud Speech API.
+In order to effectively use this BLOCK, we suggest reading through Google’s Best Practices open_in_new guide for the Google Cloud Speech-to-Text API.